cbcrg/nf-phdcourse20/README.md

-# Enabling reproducible data analysis with Nextflow and containers
+# Nextflow training for CRG PhD course 2020

-Project repository for the shared FAANG workshop taking place on the 26th of February 2020  in the Wellcome Genome Campus, Hinxton, Cambridge, UK.
+Project repository for the Nextflow training taking place online on the 11th of November 2020 in the framework of the CRG PhD introductory course 2020.

 ## Table of Contents